The 11th Hour with Ali Velshi: Brian Williams (2016–2021)

 The show launched on September 6, 2016, as a temporary program wrapping up the election news of the day, while previewing stories that will be top-ticket news items the next morning.
 It replaced a rerun of All In with Chris Hayes.

 The program was Williams' second show in MSNBC's primetime schedule, as he formerly hosted The News with Brian Williams, which aired on the network from 1996 to 2002 before moving to CNBC.
 Originally the program was Monday to Thursday only, and despite its name, aired for only a half hour.
 The last half hour of Hardball aired following the half hour program.
 At times the program was extended due to breaking news coverage.
 The program expanded to Friday nights in January and on March 20, 2017, was extended to one hour daily.
-On April 13, 2017, MSNBC officially extended the program to an hour long.
+On April 13, 2017, MSNBC officially extended the program to an hour long despite its initial billing as a temporary program.